tomalbrc/filament/docs/src/content/block-behaviours.md

 # Block Behaviours

 Block behaviours can be customized to add unique properties to blocks.
-All behaviours are optional, and some can be applied to both, blocks and decorations.
+All behaviours are optional and can be applied to both, blocks and decorations.

 Blocks also work with most item-behaviours to give the blocks' item special features.